AndrasKovacs/glue/README.md

 #### TODOs, issues

-- Add Bool to syntax and models.
-- Add quote and unquote to glued model.
+- Do a version of glue with quote and unqute
 - Understand better the required components in weak morphisms.